yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/secure-fields-web/secure-fields-payment.md

 ## Step 5: Generate an OTT (one-time token)

 With all user information in hand, you can start the payment.
 First, you need to create a One-Time Token using the function `secureFields.generateToken`.
 As it is an asynchronous function, you can use `try/catch` to ensure you will correctly handle triggered errors.
-Below is an example of creating an one-time token using **vaultedToken** information.
+The following example shows how to create a one-time token using **vaultedToken** information:

 > 📘 Benefits of Using a Vaulted Token
 >